Aliases for PRKAR2B Gene

 PRKAR2B (Protein Kinase CAMP-Dependent Type II Regulatory Subunit Beta) is a Protein Coding gene.
-Among its related pathways are Interleukin-3, 5 and GM-CSF signaling and NFAT and Cardiac Hypertrophy.
+Among its related pathways are DAG and IP3 signaling and DREAM Repression and Dynorphin Expression.
 GO annotations related to this gene include protein kinase binding and cAMP binding.
 An important paralog of this gene is PRKAR2A.

 UniProtKB/Swiss-Prot for PRKAR2B Gene

 Regulatory subunit of the cAMP-dependent protein kinases involved in cAMP signaling in cells.
 Type II regulatory chains mediate membrane association by binding to anchoring proteins, including the MAP2 kinase.

 Protein kinase A (PKA, aka cAMP-dependent protein kinase) is involved in the regulation of lipid and glucose metabolism and is a component of the signal transduction mechanism of certain GPCRs.
 PKA is composed of two regulatory subunits and two catalytic subunits.